sremm/video-data-web-app-play/readme.md

 ## Vue Version

-On paper the concept of how vue works is attractive, but now feels like it requires to get into a different mental state and still needs some learning of the concepts
+On paper the concept of how vue works is attractive, but now feels like it requires to get into a different mental state and still needs some learning of the concepts.

+With help from copilot and some debugging i did get to the end.

+I kind of liked the single file style for these small things.
+But yes, with this short time I just relied on copilot a lot.
+I did not learn the ways of the framework.

+# Reflections

+Copilot works better on more popular libraries, so vanilla html/js was best, then react.

+For continuing with hobby projects, going with popular things is good, when the goal is to get to functionality fast.
+And not learning some stack in more depth.